Successful pharmacies rely on strong patient relationships which, like any other relationship, require good communication.

 Increase Retention and Revenue With Effective Patient Communication

 In today’s digital world, pharmacists can benefit from leveraging solutions that will simplify communication and increase engagement.
-Digital Pharmacist’s Rx Confer™ is a transformative platform that supports digital patient-pharmacy relationships.
+Digital Pharmacist’s Patient Engagement Platform is a transformative platform that supports digital patient-pharmacy relationships.
 The messaging solution increases communication effectiveness and security, allowing pharmacists to initiate real-time conversations on a HIPAA-compliant platform.

-Rx Confer’s bulk messaging feature and intuitive workflow automate pharmacy outreach, prescription notifications, and seasonal promotions.
+The Patient Engagement Platform’s bulk messaging feature and intuitive workflow automate pharmacy outreach, prescription notifications, and seasonal promotions.
 With a searchable database, pharmacists can target patients for one-on-one conversations and simplify message personalization.
-The platform’s premium extension, Rx Confer Plus, analyzes patient medication history, identifying non-adherent patients and clinical opportunities.